CydNoxzed/webferea2/README.md

 - WORDS_PER_MINUTE: Words you can read per minute.
 Used to calculate the aprox. reading time (default: 240)
 - SHOW_READ_ENTITIES_PER_DEFAULT: Should the already read items be seen?
 (Default: False)

+#### Docker

+If you want to run webferea with docker, use the Dockerfile or the docker-compose.yaml.

 #### lighttpd
 ```